Margaret Schindel is a jewelry artist and internationally-known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 I hope these product reviews will provide you with valuable information and insights to help you make informed buying choices.

-- Metal clay oil paste made with Sherri Haab Pastemaker solution is sticker and has better "grab" than slip strengthened with lavender oil.
+- Metal clay oil paste made with Sherri Haab PasteMaker is stickier and has better "grab" than regular slip with added lavender oil.
 That makes it easier to attach components - especially ones that are placed on a curve or at an angle - and have them stay properly aligned while the oil paste dries.

 - After firing, repairs are more durable than those made with metal clay lavender oil paste.

-- Smoother, creamier texture than past made with lavender oil.
-I find that this makes it easier to apply and control for joins or repairs.
+- Oil paste made with PasteMaker solution has a smoother, creamier texture than paste made with lavender oil.
+This makes it easier to apply and control for joins or repairs.

 None that I can think of.